josema88/jmordonez-site/content/posts/6-things-you-can-do-right-now-to-become-better-software-developer.md

 +++
 categories = ["Software Development"] date = 2020-02-24T06:00:00Z
-draft = true
 series = ["Career"]
 slug = ""
 tags = ["Software Development", "Software"] title = "6 Things you can do to become better software developer"

 +++
-Months ago I was wondering about the journey that I had along with my career as a software developer and I could say that I’m “lucky” or “blessed” but I don’t trust in luck, I think you build your destiny based on all the decisions that you make.
+Months ago I was wondering about the journey that I had along with my career as a software developer and I could say that I’m “lucky” or “blessed” but I don’t trust in luck, I think you can build your destiny based on all the decisions that you make.
 So in these past years since I began my journey as a developer, I took some decisions and I always been trying to do some things that helped me a lot to improve my skills in this field.
 I would like to share with you 6 things that I applied and helped me to improve myself.

 ## 1. Read Books/magazines/blogs